Machinarius/NINNES/TalkText.md

 RyuJIT falls in the Just In Time model of dotNet execution as the translator from MSIL to native CPU code.
 ### CLI, the Stage
 The Common Language Infrastructure is the open ECMA standard that any platform that wishes to run dotNet code must implement, with CLR -Common Language Runtime- being Microsoft's official implementation.
 The CLI dictates how MSIL code must be run, including how a JIT (RyuJIT in the CLR) is to be used.
-### DLR, the Improv Master
+### DLR, the Improv Guide
-The Dynamic Language Runtime is a relatively new addition to the dotNet ensemble, primarily to enable support of dynamic languages like Python and Ruby to be compiled into MSIL and hence executable wherever a capable CLI implementation exists.
+The Dynamic Language Runtime is a relatively new addition to the dotNet ensemble, primarily to enable support of dynamic languages like Python, Ruby, and Dynamically-Typed C# to be compiled into MSIL and hence executable wherever a capable CLI implementation exists.
 ### dotNet Native, the Cameraman
 dotNet native ¨records¨ RyuJIT in action and generates a completely native (yet still BCL and CLI dependent) binary for any target CPU architecture.
-This is usually done for extremely performance-sensitive workloads, specially so in the case of those not tolerant of startup delays.
+This is usually done for extremely performance-sensitive workloads, specially so in the case of those sensitive to startup delays.

 # From Visual Studio to the NES
 A tale of loss, woe and unexpected viability.